thibaultbarbie/video_to_language/README.md

 # video_to_language

-Machine learning to detect the language spoken by a person in a video
+Machine learning project where a neural network take a video as input and output the language spoken.